How To Respond To Increasing Price Pressure 🛒

 Luckily, most pricing leaders and teams can identify different types of stress triggers affecting their thinking and performance.
 Unfortunately, the majority of pricing executives are still struggling with how to manage these stressful triggers.
 As a result, there are a lot of stressed-out pricing executives out there suffering sleepless nights, poor health, disengagement, poor focus, mistakes and underperformance – and all because of stress and not knowing how to deal with it properly.

-Top tips for handling stressful pricing roles and situations – price pressure
+Some top tips for handling stressful pricing roles and situations:

-The all-important thing is for us not to stay in that “read-alert” or hyper-stressed-out state for too long.
+The all-important thing is for us not to stay in that “red-alert” or hyper-stressed-out state for too long.
 Pricing managers would benefit from finding ways to return to their natural level.
-We cannot always remove a stress trigger, but there are many active steps we can take to reduce the physical and mental effects: For some, it may be as simple as closing our eyes and taking deep breathes in and out.
+We cannot always remove a stress trigger, but there are many effective steps we can take to reduce the physical and mental effects: For some, it may be as simple as closing our eyes and taking deep breathes in and out.
 For others, it may mean taking a gentle walk through the park or even yoga and meditation.
-All of these things have been shown to significantly reduce the physical response of stress at work.
+All of these things show to significantly reduce the physical response of stress at work.

 A final simple and practical solution is to respond to the fight-or-flight pang of electric stress we can feel in the moment by regular exercise: Go and expend all the additional energy and resources that your body has generously given you and fight stress swimming, surfing or even walking on Australia’s radiant beaches and shorelines.
 Your job is to deal with price pressure – but you need to leave the office stress behind you in the evening.